Addressing racism can help address other political and social issues, but not vice-versa:

 How we treat the least favored among us shows our true character.
 If we want to change our culture of bullying, exclusion, and elitism -- let's start with addressing racism toward our black citizens and work from there.
 Addressing racism against black Americans can heal our culture.
 It can help us see our elitist behavior in the most pronounced relief.

-Facing, and changing our behavior toward black Americans will effect how we treat others facing bullying and exclusion.
+Facing, and changing our behavior toward black Americans will affect how we treat others facing bullying and exclusion.
 Black American movements for equal rights are continually co-opted, swept under the rug, punished, and ignored.